-is plan is not suitable for any other purpose.
-Property dimensions, areas, umbers of lots and contours and other physical features shown have een compiled from existing information and may not have been verified sy field survey.
-These may need verification if the development application s approved and development proceeds, and may change when a full rvey is undertaken or in order to comply with development approva or of the short later to an other to comply with the recognition on this plan for detailed design or for any financial dealings involving the land.
-Saunders Havill Group therefore disclaims any liability for any loss or Saunders Havill Group therefore disclaims any liability for any loss of damage whatsoever or howsoever incurred, arising from any party using or relying upon this plan for any purpose other than as a document prepared for the sole purpose of accompanying a development application and which may be subject to alteration beyond the control of the Saunders Havill Group.
+per compiled from existing information and may not have been verified by field survey.
+These may need verification if the development application s approved and development proceeds, and may change when a ful is approved and development proceeds, and may change when a full survey is undertaken or in order to comply with development approval conditions.
+No reliance should be placed on the information on this plan for detailed design or for any financial dealings involving the land Saunders Havill Group therefore disclaims any lability for any loss or damage whatsoever or howsoever incurred, arising from any party using or relying upon this plan for any purpose other than as a document prepared for the sole purpose of accompanying a development application and which may be subject to alteration beyond the control of the Saunders Havill Group.
 Unless a development approval states otherwise, this is not an approved plan.